Raat/fetch/README.md

 php -S localhost:8003
 ```

 navigate to the [html file](/fetch/blob/master/public/index.html) in the public folder and open it in your browser.

+You should see something like this:
 ![screenshot of the product list](/screenshot.png?raw=true "Preview")

 * [slim](https://www.slimframework.com/) - A micro framework for php